djbradyAtOpticalSciencesArizona/arrayCameraFourierPtychography/README.md

 [*Schulz, Timothy J., David J. Brady, and Chengyu Wang.
 "Photon-limited bounds for phase retrieval."*](https://doi.org/10.1364/OE.425796) (Optics Express)

 *Wang, Chengyu, Minghao Hu, Yuzuru Takashima, Timothy J. Schulz, and David J. Brady.
-"Snapshot Ptychography on Array-cameras."*
+"Snapshot Ptychography on Array cameras."*

 ### Photon-limited bounds for phase retrieval
 The optimal Cramér-Rao lower bound on the mean-square error for the estimation of a coherent signal from photon-limited intensity measurements is equal to the number of signal elements, or the number of signal elements minus one when we account for the unobservable reference phase.
 Whereas this bound is attained by phase-quadrature holography, we also show that it can be attained through a phase-retrieval system that does not require a coherent reference.